toorajhelmi/neosis/docs/content/chapter7/README.md

 ## 7.8 Reservoir Computing and Liquid State Machines

-Reservoir computing uses fixed recurrent networks with trainable readouts (Jaeger, 2001; Maass et al., 2002).
+Reservoir computing uses fixed recurrent networks with trainable readouts [@jaeger2001echo; @maass2002real].
 The internal reservoir is rich but unmodifiable.

 **Relation to Neosis.** Neosis can evolve subgraphs with reservoir-like dynamics.